duckdb/duckdb-web/docs/api/c/types.md

 ### `duckdb_create_array_type`

 ---
-Creates a array type from its child type.
+Creates an array type from its child type.
 The resulting type should be destroyed with `duckdb_destroy_logical_type`.

 #### Syntax